All Episodes

 Okay.

-And I know how to deal with uh any kind of symptoms that might come up before they create sickness, before they knock you out.
+And I know how to deal with any kind of symptoms that might come up before they create sickness, before they knock you out.

 So I just simply flat out don't get sick.

-And I I hear from people who say, oh, I got to go out and get the flu shot.
+And I hear from people who say, oh, I got to go out and get the flu shot, you know, because flu season's almost here.

 I need to get the flu shot.

-Like, you know, the people who get the flu are the people who take the flu shot, right?
+Like, you know, the people who Get the flu are the people who take the flu shot, right?

 And by the way, there's no scientific basis for the CDC's diagnosis of the flu in most people anyway.